jrjoaorenato/tklpy/README.md

 0. `rbf` - RBF Kernel using the sklearn implementation
 1. `linear` - Linear Kernel using the sklearn implementation
-2. `rbfLang` - RBF Kernel using the original authors implementation and gamma calculation
+2. `rbfLang` - RBF Kernel using the original authors implementation and gamma calculation (recommended)

 To access the Kernel types you can use: `kernelTypes.<your Kernel>`.